You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 The 8.2 magnitude earthquake caused widespread devastation, destroying homes, businesses and schools.
 Two years later, the town is still rebuilding.

 In 2019, a team of Medtronic volunteers traveled to Salinas del Marqués to help with those efforts, focusing on building a new elementary school for the town.
-The trip was one of five disaster relief trips the Medtronic Foundation coordinated in 2019 to mobilize Medtronic employee volunteers.
+The trip was one of five disaster relief trips the Medtronic Foundation coordinated in 2019 to mobilise Medtronic employee volunteers.
 In addition to Mexico, volunteers traveled to Florida, Texas, North Carolina, and Puerto Rico to help communities impacted by natural disasters.

 “Natural disasters are on the rise, and today they are among the greatest threats to global health,” said Paurvi Bhatt, President, Medtronic Foundation.
 “Medtronic employees can make a sustainable, long-term impact on communities in need by helping communities not only recover from a disaster in the months and years following, but also by taking steps to prepare for and better respond to future disasters.”